vaguilar25/Basic-Portfolio/README.md

 Build a professional portfolio site using HTML/CSS

 ## Topics that we have covered
-* Use of Git: Creating a repository,
+* Use of Git: Creating a repository
 ```
     * clone
     * add